2020s in music: Pop

 Lady Gaga released her sixth studio album, Chromatica, to instant acclaim in 2020.
-The album spawned number one single "Rain on Me" with Ariana Grande, as well as "Stupid Love", which peaked at number five on the Billboard Hot 100.
+The album spawned Billboard Hot 100 number one single "Rain on Me" with Ariana Grande, as well as "Stupid Love", which peaked at number five on the Billboard Hot 100.
 At the 63rd Annual Grammy Awards, "Rain on Me" won Best Pop Duo/Group Performance.
 In 2021, Gaga released her second and final collaborative album with Tony Bennett, Love for Sale, which was his last album before his death in 2023.
 Gaga collaborated with Bruno Mars on number one single "Die with a Smile" in 2024, which won them Best Pop/Duo Group Performance at the 67th Annual Grammy Awards.
-In 2025, Gaga released her seventh studio album, Mayhem, to instant acclaim, with the album debuting at number one on the Billboard 200 chart.
+In 2025, Gaga released her eighth studio album, Mayhem, to instant acclaim.
+It debuted at number one on the Billboard 200 chart.
+At the 68th Annual Grammy Awards, Gaga won Best Pop Vocal Album and Best Dance Pop Recording for Mayhem and single "Abracadabra", respectively.

 Dua Lipa became a force in pop music after the success of her second studio album, Future Nostalgia.
-The album spawned massive hits, such as "Don't Start Now" and "Levitating", with both peaking at number two on the Billboard Hot 100.
+The album spawned "Don't Start Now" and "Levitating", with both peaking at number two on the Billboard Hot 100.
 The album went on to win Best Pop Vocal Album at the 63rd Annual Grammy Awards.
-In 2023, Lipa was featured on the Barbie movie soundtrack, with her hit "Dance the Night", peaking at number six on the Hot 100 chart.
 In 2024, Lipa released her third studio album, Radical Optimism to acclaim, with the album garnering her highest sales week ever on the Billboard 200 chart.
-This decade, Lipa ventured on the Future Nostalgia Tour, her first arena tour, and her Radical Optimism Tour.
+Lizzo released her fourth studio album, Special, and lead single, "About Damn Time", with the latter reaching number one on the Billboard Hot 100.
+"About Damn Time" went on to win Record of the Year at the 65th Annual Grammy Awards.

 Harry Styles garnered his first Billboard Hot 100 number one hit in 2020, "Watermelon Sugar", after the success of his 2019 album, Fine Line.
 He went on to win the Grammy Award for Best Pop Solo Performance at the 63rd Annual Grammy Awards for the song.
 In 2022, his third studio album, Harry's House, was released to instant acclaim, debuting at number one on the Billboard 200 chart with over half a million sales.
 The album spawned the singles "As It Was" and "Late Night Talking", with the former remaining at number-one for 15 non-consecutive weeks on the Hot 100.
 Harry's House went on to win Album of the Year and Best Pop Vocal Album at the 65th Annual Grammy Awards.
 From 2021 to 2023, Styles embarked on the Love On Tour, which would become one of the highest-grossing concert tours of all time, peaking at number four.

-Retro pop

-The 2020s in music have been heavily influenced by a resurgence of musical elements brought to life in the 1970s, 1980s, 1990s, and 2000s.
+In 2026, Styles released the lead single to his fourth studio album, Kiss All the Time.
+Disco, Occasionally, titled "Aperture", with the song debuting at number one on the Billboard Hot 100.